jnagasawa/RAGinject/README.md

 ```

 The built-in set has 5 patterns across `indirect_injection` and
 `data_exfiltration`.
-It is a starting point, not a benchmark — the patterns
+It's a starting point, not a benchmark.
+The patterns
 that matter most for your app are the ones you write yourself (see
 [Custom attack patterns](#custom-attack-patterns)).

-## What raginject measures — and what it doesn't
+## What raginject measures (and what it doesn't)

 **It measures your generation step.** Attack content is handed to your target
-directly through the `context` channel, as if it had already been retrieved
+directly through the `context` channel, as if it had already been retrieved.
-(this is *mode B* — direct context injection).
+That's *mode B*: direct context injection.
 It does **not** insert attack
 documents into your real retrieval corpus and exercise your retriever (*mode
-A* — corpus injection); that is planned for a future release.
-In short: today
+A*, corpus injection); that's planned for a future release.
+In short, today
 raginject tells you whether your generation step resists instructions smuggled
 inside retrieved documents, not whether your retriever would ever surface such
 a document in the first place.